This post may contain affiliate links. For more information, read my disclosure policy.

 There are tons of egg separator tools you can buy, but they all do basically the same thing: strain the white from the yolk, so the two are separated.

-Honestly, I don’t think you need a special tool to separate eggs, but if you want to try one, here are the pros and cons:
+Honestly, I don’t think you need a special tool to do this, but if you want to try one, here are the pros and cons:

 Pros: They are usually easy to use.
 Place the tool over a small bowl, crack the egg into the slot, and wait for the egg white to separate into the bowl.
 The other advantage is that you don’t get your hands eggy.